A survey on Zariski cancellation problems for noncommutative and Poisson algebras: Introduction

-\end{enumerate} \end{definition} It follows from the definition that ``$A$ is universally cancellative" implies ``$A$ is strongly cancellative" and ``$A$ is strongly cancellative" implies ``$A$ is cancellative".
+In general, it is natural to identify noncommutative algebras $A$ with similar cancellation properties.
+If $A$ is a finitely generated $\kk$-algebra, then we will simply call $A$ an \emph{affine algebra} over $\kk$.
+We denote by $Z(A)$ the center of $A$.
+The following notions are formulated in \cite{BZ1}. \begin{definition} \cite[Definition 1.1]{BZ1} Let $A$ be a $\kk$-algebra. \begin{enumerate} \item[(1)] $A$ is said to be {\it cancellative} if any $\Bbbk$-algebra isomorphism $A[t]\cong B[t]$ for some $\Bbbk$-algebra $B$ implies that $A\cong B$. \item[(2)] $A$ is said to be {\it strongly cancellative} if, for each $n \geq 1$, any $\Bbbk$-algebra isomorphism $A[t_1, \cdots, t_n]\cong B[t_1, \cdots, t_n]$ for some algebra $B$ implies that $A\cong B$. \item[(3)] $A$ is said to be {\it universally cancellative} if, for every affine commutative $\kk$-domain $R$ such that the natural map $\kk \to R \to R/I$ is an isomorphism for some ideal $I \subset R$ and every $\kk$-algebra $B$, $A \otimes R \cong B \otimes R$ implies that $A \cong B$. \end{enumerate} \end{definition} It follows from the definition that ``$A$ is universally cancellative" implies ``$A$ is strongly cancellative" and ``$A$ is strongly cancellative" implies ``$A$ is cancellative".
 Moreover, the size of $Z(A)$ seems to play a significant role in the cancellation problem as shown below. \begin{theorem} \cite[Proposition 1.3]{BZ1} Let $A$ be a $\kk$-algebra with center being $\kk$.
-Then $A$ is universally cancellative. \end{theorem} This is a useful result since there are many noncommutative algebras have their centers equal to the base field $\kk$ and are thus universally cancellative.
+Then $A$ is universally cancellative. \end{theorem} This is a useful result since there are many noncommutative algebras that have their centers equal to the base field $\kk$ and are thus universally cancellative.
 We have the following typical example from \cite{BZ1}.
 We refer the reader to \cite{LV} for the calculation of centers for many classes of noncommutative algebras. \begin{example} \cite[Example 1.4]{BZ1} (1) Let $\kk$ be a field of characteristic zero and $A_{n}$ be the $n$th Weyl algebra over $\kk$.
 Then $Z(A_{n}) =\kk$.
 So $A_{n}$ is universally cancellative.\\ (2) Let $\kk$ be a field and $q \in \kk^{\times}$.
 Let $A=\kk_{q} [x_{1},\cdots, x_{n}]$ be the skew polynomial ring generated by $x_{1},\cdots, x_{n}$ subject to the relations $x_{j}x_{i}=q x_{i}x_{j}$ for all $1\leq i<j\leq n$.
 If $n\geq 2$ and $q$ is not a root of unity, then $Z(A) = \kk$.
 So $A$ is universally cancellative. \end{example} On the other hand, the centers of many PI noncommutative algebras are strictly larger than the base field $\kk$.
 Thus novel ideas are needed to address the cancellation problem for noncommutative algebras.
 We will discuss more about the cancellation problem for noncommutative algebras, with a focus on many important families of Artin--Schelter regular algebras in Section $2$, where we will also address the cancellation problem for non-domains.
 In Section $3$, we will discuss certain generalized cancellation problems such as Morita and skew cancellations.
 Section $4$ is devoted to the Zariski Cancellation Problem for Poisson algebras.
 We will employ the notion of the {\it Gelfand--Kirillov (GK) dimension} instead of the classical Krull dimension.
 We refer the reader to \cite{KL} for the definition and basic properties of the GK-dimension.
 It is well known that the GK-dimension of any affine commutative $\kk$-algebra is always equal to its Krull dimension.